lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 Repository Name (use - instead of space if possible):

-Repository Description/Purpose:
+Repository Description/Purpose (will be displayed on GitHub.com):

 Should this repo be public or private:

-Team Name:
+World Bank GitHub Team Name (existing or to be created):

-Team Maintainer(s) - Name and UPI:
+Who is (existing Teams) or will be (teams to be created) Team Maintainer(s) - Name and UPI:

 I am aware that my employee named above as "Team Maintainer" is requesting creation of a code repository in the World Bank Group's Github.com site, for the purpose described above.
 This site allows for the publishing and public consumption of reproducible research and code.
 I agree that I have read the rules applicable to such access and agree to assist in upholding them to the best of my ability.